GavinMendelGleason/blog/entries/semantic_future.md

-Semantic Web technologies, but I think we can focus on [OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language) which represents one of the most serious attempts to create a formal basis for the discription of data.
+Semantic Web technologies, but I think we can focus on [OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language) which represents one of the most serious attempts to create a formal basis for the description of data.

 The idea of representing the structure of data in a data structure that is the same as the data is of course not a new idea (Think S-Exp)